Bathroom Plumbing FAQ

 Any soft liquid or food – if you can feed it to a baby, you can put it down the disposal.
-If you wouldn’t feed it to a baby, do not put it down your disposal!
+If you wouldn’t feed it to a baby, do not put it down at your disposal!

 There can be a few different reasons causing your sink to fill up with water when you run your dishwasher.

 - Clogged Sink – A kitchen sink clog could prevent your dishwasher from draining properly.
-You might be able fix the clog by running the garbage disposal, plunging the sink, or snaking the drain.
+You might be able to fix the clog by running the garbage disposal, plunging the sink, or snaking the drain.